a-duncan/catch/README.md

 - Grab a big chunk of ice and launch the cubes in all directions!
 - Toss a ball straight up, then catch it before it hits the ground!

 2. Lava Hailstorm: try to take the ball up to the top of the tallest pillar!
+Hail might get you down but you can always get the ball and try again.
+The ball is fire-proof, but you are not!
+Don't get too close to the lava!

 ## Things to come!